bareebaree/halluciTATE/README.md

+10-09-2025

+I will finish this soon!
+I am very tired and have been at this for a while!
+Needs updating for usage, instructions and requirements.

 # halluciTATE

 This project is a refactored pipeline of an initial MSc project, built to be reproducible and scalable for input of large numbers of proteins.
 The aim of the project is to be able to identify AI generated proteins that are hallucinated.
 It is also a pun on my surname.